Gate lattices and the stabilized automorphism group: Gates, gate lattices and the stabilized automorphism group

 A common way to get even fillings is that we literally have freely changeable bits visible on each configuration.
 More precisely, we say a subshift has \emph{syndetic free bits} if it is conjugate to a subshift $X$ over the disjoint union alphabet $A \cup (B \times \{0,1\})$ such that elements of $B \times \{0,1\}$ appear in every configuration, and if $x \in X$ and $x_g = (b, c) \in B \times \{0,1\}$, then also $y \in X$, where $y_h = x_h$ for $h \neq g$ and $y_g = (b, 1-c)$.

 \begin{lemma} If $X$ has syndetic free bits, then is has even fillings. \end{lemma}

-\begin{proof} A free involution on the fillings of a hole $F$ is obtained by flipping the first free bit under any ordering of $F$ (and a free involution is a bijective proof of even cardinality).
+\begin{proof} A free involution on the fillings of a hole $F$ is obtained by flipping the first free bit under any ordering of $F$ (and a free involution implies even cardinality).
 The hole $F$ simply needs to be large enough so there is always a free bit.
 Indeed, since free bits appear in all configurations of $X$, by compactness they appear in any large enough finite pattern of any configuration, thus such $F$ exists. \end{proof}

 Next, we cover all full shifts, under a condition on the group.
-We say a group $G$ \emph{has halvable subgroups} if all of its finite index subgroups have a finite index subgroup with an even index, i.e.\ $\forall H \leq G: \exists K \leq H: 2|[H : K]$.
+We say a group $G$ \emph{has halvable finite-index subgroups} if all of its finite index subgroups have a finite index subgroup with an even index, or in a formula